CosmosOS/Cosmos/Docs/Kernel/Levels.md

 For now we must be vigilant to watch these restrictions manually.

+### Using rings
+It is not possible to run Hardware code in the kernel because it is in ring USER.
+This means that you cant access the display code in your kernel.
+To get around this one must create some code in ring 2 (SYSTEM) which allows you to interface between the two.
+To do this follow this guide:

+### Guide:
+To do this right click on your solution on the right hand side and click Add->New Project.
+Then add a new COSMOS C# OS, call it Hardware.
+Now you need to both delete the NEW Cosmos boot project (called HardwareBoot) and the Kernel.cs file found within the main Hardware project.

+The next job is to allow this project to talk to the screen.
+To do this right click on the references section of the Hardware project->add references.
+Now search for cosmos and add all the references (by selecting them with shift-click then pressing ENTER)

+Now go into the AssemblyInfo.cs of the Hardware project file and add the lines bellow:

+using Cosmos.Common;
+[assembly: Ring(Ring.System)]
+Well done, you now have a project running in Ring 2.

 ###  Levels

 Many operating systems refer to their security "areas" as rings. ie Kernel